Fried Modak Recipe

 12. Bring them together.

 13. Join them and pinch off the excess dough.
-Shaping these modaks well comes out of practice.
-Incase your first trial doesn’t come out good, then you can even gently remove the ball and redo the puri.
+Shaping these modaks well comes by practice.
+If you fail to shape them well, you can even gently remove the ball and redo the puri.
 But make sure your dough is non sticky and the coconut ball is dry (not moist).

 14. The above mentioned recipe of fried modak will yield 11 medium sized ones.